Oetgin/Manga_Enhance/README.md

 ## How can I improve it ?
 You can improve this project by either writing new code or offering improvement ideas.
+You can also report issues (please include context and a screenshot if possible).

 ## Contact